-My patient Janet was a single mother of 3.
+My patient Janet is a single mother of 3.
 She worked night shift as a nurse in the local hospital.
-She had lost her 3 molars on the lower right and here upper molars were over-erupting.
+She has lost her 3 molars on the lower right and her upper molars are over-erupting.
 Ideally she needs at least 2 implants.

-Every day, Dentists are caught between these three morality pressures:
+Every day, Dentists are caught between these pressures:

 2. The need to factor in the patient’s ability to pay.